Difference Between Size And Capacity Of Vector In C++ STL - C++ Programming Tutorial

 Example code:

-Let us take an example to illustrate the size and capacity of vector in C++.
+Let's consider an example to demonstrate the size and capacity of a vector in C++.

 Example